Libido During Pregnancy

 Increased libido is often experienced due to increased blood flow to the genitals, which leads to increased sensitivity and often more satisfying sexual encounters.

 On the other hand, decreased low libido can be explained by weight gain, pregnancy brain fog, fatigue, nausea, vomiting, morning sickness, and breast tenderness, all of which can alter self perception and confidence.
 In addition, many women, especially those who suffer from recurrent pregnancy loss, have a subconscious or conscious fear of harming their baby.

 It absolutely may!
 Most women feel their worst in the first and third trimester due to both Learly and late pregnancy symptoms including, nausea, pregnancy breast changes, vomiting, fatigue, back pain, and an ever- expanding uterus making sex more difficult.
 Low libido is most common during these times.

 The second trimester usually brings more energy, less nausea, and increased desire to do most activities, and sex is no exception!

 Unfortunately, there aren't many normal expectations.
 The only normal expectation is that your libido will fluctuate with pregnancy, and this could be good or bad.
 Since every pregnancy is different, it's important to be honest about your feelings and understand that no matter which direction your libido swings, it's all temporary, and will likely return to baseline.
-However, for rapid or persistent libido changes that cause disruption to your relationship, it's best to discuss with your provider and consider counseling with a therapist who has experience with sexual dysfunction.
+However, for rapid or persistent libido changes that cause disruption to your relationship, it's best to discuss with your provider and consider counseling with a therapist who has experience with sexual dysfunction and sexual satisfaction.